 Jinko solar panels have a standard power warranty period of 25 years.

 In terms of power output, Jinko guarantees a performance of at least 83.1%–84.8% of panel capacity at the 25-year mark, depending on the model.

 This once again places Jinko Solar behind the best premium brands, whose power warranties promise output at 90%+ at 25 years.

 |Solar panel||Product warranty||Power warranty||Year 25 power|

 |Eagle G5*||12 years||25 years||84.8%|

 |Eagle G4||12 years||25 years||84.8%|

 |Eagle G2||12 years||25 years||83.1%|

-However, if you are looking for a reliable, high-quality brand with good specifications at a reasonable price point, then it’s hard to go wrong with Jinko solar panels.
+All said, if you are looking for a very reliable, high-quality brand — one that combines good specs with reasonable prices — then it’s hard to go wrong with Jinko solar panels.